 As of 2015 Sambito continued his work as an agent, now working for Relativity Baseball, after 23 years with the Hendricks brothers.

-“After all the dreams I’ve lived and all the great things I got to because of baseball, I met her, and my post-baseball life has been the family.
+“After all the dreams I’ve lived, and all the great things I got to do because of baseball, I met her, and my post-baseball life has been the family.
 I couldn’t be happier.”